 AI-enabled facial recognition is changing the face of online luxury retail.
 For affluent consumers who opt to allow images of their faces to be captured in order to benefit from a more personalized experience, reassurances that those images wouldn’t be used for any other purpose is essential to building trust.

 Case in point: Sephora Visual Artist

-Powered by Modiface AI technology, Sephora’s online Visual Artist allows potential customers to upload a photo of themselves to “try on” makeup and experience how various products would look like on them.
+Powered by Modiface AI technology, Sephora’s online Visual Artist allows potential customers to upload a photo of themselves to “try on” makeup and experience how various products would look on them.

-The app maps the unique facial features of each user and lets users virtually apply various makeup combinations (with no mess) which are integrated into Sephora’s inventory.
+The app maps the unique facial features of each user and lets users virtually apply various makeup combinations (with no mess), which are integrated into Sephora’s inventory.
 The selected products can then seamlessly be purchased via mobile.

 3.2 Visual Search

 Visual Search is a technology that uses AI to allow users to search for products by simply uploading pictures of an item that catches their eye – be it in a magazine, on social media, or a passerby.